lfinazzi/Symbolic-Tensor-manipulation/README.md

 # Symbolic-Tensor-manipulation
-This is a student project that performs different tensor operations.
-The operation to perform are written in a symbolic matter.
-Some of these operations are:  scalar contraction between indeces, standard matrix multiplication, or outer product between indeces.
+This is a project that performs symbolically written operations between tensors.
+Some of these implemented operations are:  scalar contraction between indeces, standard matrix multiplication, or outer product between indeces.
 This library was developed with relativity equation manipulation in mind.

 SYNTAX OF SYMBOLIC OPERATIONS: